- Oops!Something went wrong.Please try again later.

 Following the 90-day period ending Aug.
-6, the Treasury also said it would revoke a license that allowed U.S. companies to negotiate business deals with Iran.
-The Boeing license had been valid until September 2020, a person involved in the deal said.
+6, the Treasury also said it would revoke a licence that allowed U.S. companies to negotiate business deals with Iran.
+The Boeing licence had been valid until September 2020, a person involved in the deal said.

 "As we have throughout this process, we’ll continue to follow the U.S. government’s lead," Boeing spokesman Gordon Johndroe said before Mnuchin's comments.